Stovent/CeDImu/README.md

 * MCD251 (MPEG Full Motion Video Decoder (FMV))

 ## libCDI
-If I get everything listed upper (except TAS Tools) working, stable and fully functionnal, the goal is to create libCDI, a complete library (static and/or dynamic) to allow any program to implement CDI application (other emulators like Bizhawk, MAME, etc)
+If I get everything listed upper (except TAS Tools) working, stable and fully functional, the goal is to create libCDI, a complete library (static and/or dynamic) to allow any program to implement CDI application (other emulators like Bizhawk, MAME, etc)